Brian-Pho/Textbook-Notes/content/posts/books/your-brain-is-a-time-machine/index.md

 - E.g. Speech has a temporal window of 100 ms but the window is asymmetric.
 If the sound comes 50 ms before sight, we notice.
 If it comes after, we don't.
 - The temporal window isn't set in stone and can adapt to the incoming data.
 - The most compelling case of how consciousness reflects a temporally edited account of reality is that later sensory events can actually alter earlier ones.
-- E.g. Cutaneous rabbit illusion: where two taps to the wrist and two taps to the elbow within 100 ms results in feeling four taps hopping along your arm instead of the predicted two taps to each location.
+- E.g. *Cutaneous rabbit illusion*: where two taps to the wrist and two taps to the elbow within 100 ms results in feeling four taps hopping along your arm instead of the predicted two taps to each location.
 - The location of later stimuli alters your conscious perception of the location of the earlier ones.
 - So, consciousness can't be a uniform and continuous account of the flow of time.
 - Review of the neural correlates of consciousness.